COVID-19 Crisis Support

 Harman Professional Solutions Solutions has extended its e-learning programme, offered free in conjunction with Harman Pro University.
 The company has added 12 free Live Workshops which will take place throughout August and feautre lighting or audio experts who have worked with artists including 3 Doors Down, Bob Seger, Guns N' Roses, Gwen Stefani, Iron Maiden and many more.
 Details HERE.

 MA Lighting's e-learning platform MA University is also available globally.

-Madrix will stream webinars on YouTube dedicated to its range of lighting control solutions.
-These will include an overview of Madrix Radar, the RDM tool for automatic device monitoring, and the latest software updates in Madrix 5.
-The sessions will run from 31 March to 3 April from 4pm CEST (2pm GMT).
-Visit Madrix's YouTube channel for more details.
+Madrix' YouTube channel now features recordings of the company's livestream videos broadcast earlier this year.
+The sessions are dedicated to Madrix' range of lighting control solutions.
+These include an overview of Madrix Radar, the RDM tool for automatic device monitoring, and the latest software updates in Madrix 5.

 Lighting control manufacturer Zero 88 has ramped up its available online consultations and training opportunities, releasing a schedule of 42 Zoom training sessions each month, which will run for as long as the crisis lasts.
 Sessions will cover a wide range of topics related to Zero's award-winning FLX and FLX S series of lighting consoles.
 For full details, visit zero88.com.

 Adamson Systems Engineering has launched The Adamson Education Webinar Series covering topics relevant to Adamson products, technologies and applications, as well as the wider live sound and integration industries.
 All past sessions are available on the company's Vimeo page.

 Audac has extended its online Dante webinar series into the summer, whilst all past sessions are archived on its website.
 The company's Dante Certification is also running during August.
 Find out more HERE.